adnan-amk/adnan-amk/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/adnan-amk](https://github.com/adnan-amk)

-- 💬 Ask me about **Flutter, Java, Data Structures,React-JS, Spring Boot, Docker, K8s, MySQL.**
+- 💬 Ask me about **Java, Data Structures,React-JS, Spring Boot, Docker, K8s, MySQL.**

 - 📫 How to reach me **amkadnan89@gmail.com**